THE NEXT SENTENCE

 If metaphor and metonymy are the bread and butter of poetry, then imagery is its candy.
 These are the word-images that thrill, disgust, or terrify us as we read along.
 In their rawest form, they are little pictures of things that lie imbedded in the poem’s narrative.
 Langston Hughes prints an image in our minds of a vast and hopeful dream drying up “like a raison in the sun” and we shudder at the thought/sight.
 Jack Kerouac says “God is Pooh-bear” and even if we can’t guess what he means, we still see the image.
 In the case of "Imagist" poetry and some haiku, mental pictures are basically all you are given to work with.
 Faces in a dank Paris subway station, says Ezra Pound's poem "In a Station of the Metro" are “petals on a wet, black bough.”
 That’s it; poem over.

 Because the visual world is by far our most favored sensory realm, the images called to mind by words on a page speak to us at a level up and beyond that which other words and phrases, having lost their visual associations, can muster.
 Note: It is thought by some that all language originated prehistorically from visual images, but most words and phrases we use today have been stripped of their visual power by time and repetition.
-Phrases become clichés, so “to wing it” really doesn’t flutter in our minds anymore, and “tip-toeing” around an issue presents no real visualization of the accused being en pointe.
-It is the poet’s challenge to invent new images that deliver fresh kicks and punches to our imaginations, and it is your job as a critic to evaluate that effort, weigh its success, and weave that judgement into you understanding of the poem.
+Phrases become clichés, so “to wing it” really doesn’t flutter in our minds anymore, and “tip-toeing” around an issue presents no real visualization of the accused en pointe.
+It is the poet’s challenge to invent new images that deliver fresh kicks and kisses to our imaginations, and it is your job as a critic to evaluate that effort, weigh its success, and weave that judgement into you understanding of the poem.

-7) *VERY IMPORTANT* What turns, shifts, discontinuities, disruptions, dark spots, obscurities, opacities, problem words, problem lines, puzzles, or provocations present themselves?
+7) *VERY IMPORTANT* What turns, shifts, discontinuities, disruptions, paradoxes, dark spots, obscurities, opacities, problem words, problem lines, puzzles, or provocations present themselves?
 (Do not ignore even the least of these!)

 Right.
 Here’s where things get tough again.
 Meeting this challenge requires three things not always found together in the same skull: brains, self-respect, and an eye for detail).
 So, skip this section if you think you don’t qualify, or if you’ll be happy with a B+, at best.

 As a critic (which, by the way, is what you are when you write about a poem) you often must wrestle with a poem, must search and probe in its words; you must make love to it with your mind, unlock its secrets, and let nothing go by unconsidered.
-The courage it takes to really read a poem is the same courage and self-respect it takes to stand up to any difficult confrontation.
+The courage it takes to really read a poem is the same courage and self-respect it takes to stand up to any confrontation.
 You must have faith in your own mind.
 Letting a line (or a word) go by without doing your best to absorb its import is in the end a small failure of nerve, a way of admitting you don’t match up to the challenge.

 8) How, quite honestly, does the poem affect you?
 (Answering this question to yourself will make what you write more believable and thus more readable.)